Heat waves

 A number of climate indicators relating to heat are available on:

-Figure 2 : Change in the annual number of heat wave days for the Montréal and Laval regions between 1950 and 2100.
+Figure 2 : Change in the annual number of extreme heat wave days for the Montréal and Laval regions between 1950 and 2100.
 In terms of public health, for the regions of Montréal and Laval, the maximum and minimum temperature threshold values are 33°C and 20°C respectively.
 The part on the left (in gray) shows the recent climate, based on observations.
 The right-hand side shows the projected climate.
 SSP2-4.5 is a moderate GHG emissions scenario; SSP3-7.0 is a high emissions scenario.
-From the Ouranos Climate Portraits based on CMIP6.
+From the Ouranos Climate Portraits based on ESPO-G6-R2.

 Combined events